MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-topology.md

 ## Next steps

-To learn how to create a dashboard in the new web console with the Custom widget, see [How create a dashboard with the Custom widget in the Web console](manage-create-web-dashboard-custom.md).
+To learn how to create a dashboard in the new web console with the Custom widget, see [How to create a dashboard with the Custom widget in the Web console](manage-create-web-dashboard-custom.md).